GerdVolberg/forms-framework/forms/forms_6i/readme.txt

-All fmb's in this directory are Forms 6i and beyond
+All fmb's in this directory are Forms 6i